 Laity have no c(l)ue.
 Others also don’t.
 Only I do.

-Project One Pocket
+One Pocket Series

-Project One Pocket is a project in which I advocate One Pocket and try to inspire others, in the Netherlands and eventually in the rest of Europe as well, to start playing One Pocket, to share knowledge and ideas about the game and to set up more One Pocket tournaments across the continent.
+One Pocket Series is a project in which I advocate One Pocket and try to inspire others, in the Netherlands and eventually in the rest of Europe as well, to start playing One Pocket, to share knowledge and ideas about the game ,and to set up more One Pocket tournaments across the continent.
 The One Pocket Series, a Dutch One Pocket tour, came forth from this project.

 Stay up to date.
 Subscribe to the Poolhead Blog and follow Poolhead on social media.
 Do you want to help to advocate One Pocket?
 Like, share, and invite your pool playing friends to all Poolhead’s social media pages.
 Share knowledge and ideas, get inspired, and start collaborating with each other to elevate our sport!